-The restricted shares payable based on 2021 and 2022 operating performance and the Closing Make-Whole Provision were valued at \$2,444 and \$29,561 as of December 31, 2022 and December 31, 2021, respectively, and were included in other liabilities on the consolidated balance sheets.
-The final shares under the Closing Make-Whole Provision were issued on September 30, 2022 and therefore no liability was outstanding as of December 31, 2022 related to the Closing Make-Whole Provision.
-The \$4,867 decrease and \$10,838 increase in fair value for the twelve months ended December 31, 2022 and 2021, respectively, was included on the consolidated statement of operations as a component of the change in fair value of contingent consideration from mergers and acquisitions.
+The unsettled restricted shares payable relating to the MALKA Acquisition earnout and the related make-whole were valued at \$2,444 as of December 31, 2022 and were settled during the first quarter of 2023.
+The \$180 and \$4,867 decline in fair value for the twelve months ended December 31, 2023 and 2022, respectively, were included on the consolidated statements of operations as a component of the change in fair value of contingent consideration from mergers and acquisitions.
+The restricted shares payable based on 2021 and 2022 operating performance were valued based on the Class A Common Stock price per share as of December 31, 2022.